Omar Souleyman: Career

 Omar Souleyman began his career in 1994, working with a number of musicians with whom he still performs.
-He has released an estimated five hundred studio and live albums under his name.
-Eighty percent of those releases are recordings made at weddings and presented to the married couple, which are later copied and sold at local kiosks.
-The originality of his music is due to the fact that it mixes sounds of keyboards, electronic beats and vocals.
+Although over 500 albums have been released under his name, the vast majority of these albums are recordings made at weddings and given as gifts to the married couple, which are then copied and sold at local kiosks.

+His music is characterized by his blend of Middle Eastern melodies with ululating keyboards, electronic beats and throaty vocals.

 In October 2013 a newly recorded album Wenu Wenu was released by UK label Ribbon Music.

 Collaborations and notable appearances

-He appeared at the Glastonbury Festival in 2011, and performed during Chaos in Tejas in Austin, Texas in June 2011.
+He appeared at the Glastonbury Festival in 2011, and performed during Chaos in Tejas in Austin, Texas, in June 2011.
 In August 2011, Omar Souleyman appeared at Paredes de Coura in Portugal.
 Souleyman was chosen by Caribou to perform at the ATP Nightmare Before Christmas festival that they co-curated in December 2011 in Minehead, England.

 In 2011 he recorded three remixes for Björk's Biophilia, all found on the second disc of her "Crystalline Series".

 In 2013 he worked with British producer Four Tet on his album Wenu Wenu.
 He collaborated with Four Tet again on his 2015 release Bahdeni Nami.

 In August 2013, before his performance at the Way Out West festival in Gothenburg, Sweden, Swedish authorities initially denied his artist visa out of concern that he would request asylum.
 His visa was granted two days before the festival.
 In December 2013, he performed at the Nobel Peace Prize Concert in Oslo, Norway.

 In June 2014 he performed at The Bonnaroo Music and Arts Festival in Manchester, Tennessee.
 In July he performed at Roskilde Festival, Denmark and at the Mostly Jazz, Funk and Soul Festival, in Birmingham, UK.
 He then performed at One Love Festival in Istanbul on 16 June 2014.
-In August 2014 he performed at Pukkelpop Festival in Kiewit, Hasselt in Belgium.
+In August 2014 he performed at Pukkelpop Festival in Kiewit, Hasselt, in Belgium.
 Later that summer on 31 August he played the Electric Picnic festival in Ireland.
-He also played at Treefort Music Festival in Boise, Idaho in March 2015.
+He also played at Treefort Music Festival in Boise, Idaho, in March 2015.
 In October 2017 he performed at Bristol's SimpleThings festival.

+In September 2025, it was announced Souleyman would appear on the new Gorillaz album The Mountain, on the song "Damascus" alongside American rapper, Yasiin Bey.
+The band premiered the song at their Mystery Show in London alongside Souleyman and Bey, as well as at Brian Eno's Together for Palestine concert at Wembley Arena in London that same month.